marcosoikawa/azure-docs/articles/api-management/quickstart-backendpool-bicep.md

 ## Review the Bicep file

 The template used in this quickstart is shown below.
-It deploys an API Management, two Open AI Services, creates the backends for the two endpoints and then creates the backend pool for those two backends
+It deploys an API Management, two Open AI Services, creates the backends for the two endpoints and then creates the backend pool for those two backends.

 <!-- :::code language="bicep" source="~/quickstart-templates/quickstarts/microsoft.apimanagement/azure-api-management-create/main.bicep"::: -->